Multi-Factor Authentication (MFA)

 Once MFA has been enabled and setup on your account and you attempt a logon, you will enter your username and password as normal.
 After the username and password have been verified, a notification will be sent to you.
 Notifications usually come in the form of a phone call, a text, or a notification from an application.
 Once the notification has been received, and you have verified that you are the one who initiated the login, you will be given access to your account.

-All UAM accounts will be required to have Multi-Factor Authentication (MFA) enabled due to the implementation of Workday.
 If you feel you do not have the technology to successfully enroll, please call the Information Technology (IT) Department and an IT professional will work directly with you to find a solution that works best for you.

 You will need to know your UAM E-Mail Address and password.